BigSoftVideo/DOTE/projects.md

 [![Rename-Delete](images/projects/rename-delete.png)](images/projects/rename-delete.png)

-It is also possible to delete a project or a Transcript in the `Project Manager`:
+It is also possible to delete a Project or a Transcript in the `Project Manager`:
 - Click the delete icon next to the Transcript or Project listed in the middle panel (_Folder Browser_).
 - Confirm the deletion.
 - The deleted file(s) will be placed in the Recycle Bin/Trash.